 But, according to Blues midfielder Oscar, the new Chelsea boss has got everyone working towards the implementation of a retro 4-2-4 formation.

 “The idea is to play 4-2-4,” Oscar told the Daily Mail.
 “We tried this every day in training – we’re getting better.”

 Arguably, Brazil are the only team who every really mastered 4-2-4, so the fact that Chelsea currently have four Brazilians in their squad could help them.

-Diego Costa – who is Brazilian, but chose to represent Spain in 2014 – will almost certainly start in Conte’s new system, ahead of or next to summer summer signing Michy Batshuayi, while Willian’s place on the right flank seems pretty assured too.
+Diego Costa – who is Brazilian, but chose to represent Spain in 2014 – will almost certainly start in Conte’s new system, instead of or next to summer signing Michy Batshuayi, while Willian’s place on the right flank seems pretty assured too.

 Oscar could feature in the centre of midfield, but he would have to play with a lot of maturity and fight the urge to drift forward too often, as that could leave his side very vulnerable through the middle.

 As a result, Oscar may either find himself playing as a forward or sat on the bench.

 Chelsea’s fourth and final Brazilian, Kenedy, could be used in any of the four forwards positions, although he is unlikely to make the first XI on a regular basis.

 Antonio Conte reveals demand for five more Chelsea summer signings